npm/policies/disputes.md

 ## Trademarks

-If you think another npm publisher is infringing your trademark, such as by using a confusingly similar package name, email <abuse@npmjs.com> with a link to the package or user account on <https://npmjs.com>.
+If you think another npm publisher is infringing your trademark, such as by using a confusingly similar package or user account name, email <abuse@npmjs.com> with a link to the package or user account on <https://npmjs.com>.
 Attach a copy of your trademark registration certificate.

-If we see that the package's publisher is intentionally misleading others by misusing your registered mark without permission, we will transfer the package name to you.
-Otherwise, we will contact the package publisher and ask them to clear up any confusion with changes to their package's `README` file or metadata.
+If we see that the user or package publisher is intentionally misleading others by misusing your registered mark without permission, we will transfer the account or package name to you.
+Otherwise, we will contact the package publisher and ask them to clear up any confusion with changes to their user account page or package `README` file.

 Use of npm's own trademarks is covered by our Trademark Policy at
 <https://www.npmjs.com/policies/trademark>.